khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 From my father: responsibility, love, and generosity; to be always there for your family; to always make contact, and always believe that “you reap what you sow”; He taught me to endure suffering in silence, but to remain kind; Though his years were few, everyone still remember him.

 From my aunt: social interactions, loyalty, and generosity.
-It is not important who you are helping but always try to help whoever they are.
+It is not important who I am helping but always try to help whoever they are.

 From my sister: not to put loyalty to friends above loyalty to family.